foxlet/macOS-Simple-KVM/windows-install.md

 ```
 If the first command returns `KVM acceleration can be used` and the second command returns `Y`, then you are good to go

-now cd into the OneClick-macOS-Simple-KVM directory, replacing the WINDOWS_USER_NAME with the your Windows username, not the Linux one.
+Now cd into the OneClick-macOS-Simple-KVM directory, replacing the WINDOWS_USER_NAME with the your Windows username, not the Linux one.
 ```
 cd /mnt/c/users/WINDOWS_USER_NAME/Documents/OneClick-macOS-Simple-KVM
 ```